Adamocho/dotfiles/README.md

 ```

 > NOTE:
 > The `-y` flag means "assume yes".
-In practice, it agrees on every prompt saving time.
+In practice it saves time by agreeing on every prompt.

 apt
 ```sh